top of page

 Dr. Oladoyin Kolawole

-Dr. Kolawole is an Assistant Professor of Geomechanics and Geotechnical Engineering in the Department of Civil and Environmental Engineering at New Jersey Institute of Technology (NJIT).
+Dr. Kolawole is an Assistant Professor of Geomechanics and Geotechnical Engineering in the Department of Civil and Environmental Engineering at New Jersey Institute of Technology (NJIT), and also the Faculty Coordinator for the Geosystems Minor program at NJIT.
 He pioneered the “biogeomechanics” concept, which studies the mechanical response of rocks due to biological-induced reactions.
-His group is focused on experimental and computational studies to fundamentally understand and predict the multiscale deformation and fracture behavior of porous granular materials (rocks and soils) to address problems related to natural and built infrastructure, sustainability, geohazard mitigation, and energy.
-Dr. Kolawole is a recipient of the Future Leader Award and the Distinguished Service Award from the American Rock Mechanics Association (ARMA).
+He received his BS from Rivers State University in Nigeria (2012) and MS from the University of Miskolc in Hungary (2018).
+He then earned his Ph.D.
+(2021) degree from Texas Tech University with a concentration in geomechanics.
+Dr. Kolawole worked as a Postdoctoral Research Associate at Texas Tech University (2021), and later as a Visiting Assistant Professor at Hope College, Michigan (2022) before joining NJIT in 2022 Summer.
+He has published more than 70 peer-reviewed journal and conference papers.
+His current research interests are related to biogeomechanics, natural and built infrastructure, energy systems, sustainability, and geohazard mitigation across various scales (nano, micro, meso, and macro scales) and timeframes (from short-term to long-term).
+He is a recipient of the Future Leader Award and the Distinguished Service Award from the American Rock Mechanics Association (ARMA).
 He currently serves on the Committee on Geological and Geotechnical Engineering (COGGE) at the U.S. National Academies.
 He is an Editorial Board Member of Springer Nature’s Discover Civil Engineering journal.

 Mary Ngoma

-PhD Candidate, Civil Engineering (Geotechnical Engineering), New Jersey Institute of Technology, Fall 2022 - Present
+Ph.D.
+Candidate, Civil Engineering (Geotechnical Engineering), New Jersey Institute of Technology, 2022 - Present

 B.S., Civil Engineering, Hope College, Michigan, 2022